-What can I expect from life in Arizona?
+What can I expect from life in Phoenix, Arizona?

 What are summers like in Phoenix, Arizona?

-Let’s be realistic, summertime in Phoenix is mostly spent indoors, or in your car.
+Let’s be realistic, summertime in Phoenix is mostly spent indoors at home, in your car, or at work or a store.
 You’ll shuffle from your home, to your car, and to your destination.
-It’s much too hot, even at night, to enjoy a park, or spend much time outside.
+By late summer, it’s far too hot, even at night, to enjoy a park, or spend much time outside.